mrcengizz/xxxtrmap/README.md

 # TURKMAP
-Nmap kısayol versiyonu
+Tool indirme kurma ve kullanım
+Bu program sayesinde hiçbir  tool bilmenize gerek yok.
-platformlar : LİNUX
+Platformlar : LİNUX
-DİPNOT:nmap ta port taraması yaparken zorlamamak için geliştirilmiştir. program geliştirme aşamasındadır...
+DİPNOT:nmap vb..de port taraması yaparken zorlamamak için geliştirilmiştir. program geliştirme aşamasındadır...
 Hazırlayan:xxxurfali

 DİSCLAİMER:If you do not fully understand something on this , then GO OUT OF HERE!
 Refer to the laws in your province/country before accessing, using, or in any other way utilizing these materials.